petrovaana/ot-harjoitustyo-uusi/budget-app/README.md

 #### How to install and get the app working

-Firstly install poetry, and then run the application with "poetry run invoke start"
+Firstly install poetry (poetry install), and then run the application with "poetry run invoke start"

 #### Command line commands: